CFDB - Cystic Fibrosis DataBase

 In a RCT (Beaudoin N, 2016) combined exercise training has proven to be effective to improve glycemic control in CF patients and, perhaps, to offer a possibility that could delay the onset of CFRD.

-In 2019 a RCT (Geyer MC, 2019) has speculated that exanetide (a glucagon-like peptide-1 receptor agonist, used to treat diabetes mellitus type 2, given by injection under the skin, that works by increasing insulin release from the pancreas and decreases excessive glucagon release) could correct post-prandial hyperglicemia in young people with CF and IG and that could be a candidate treatment in CFRD.
+In 2019 a RCT (Geyer MC, 2019) has speculated that exanetide (a glucagon-like peptide-1 receptor agonist, used to treat diabetes mellitus type 2, given by injection under the skin, that works by increasing insulin release from the pancreas and decreases excessive glucagon release) could correct post-prandial hyperglicemia in young people with CF and impaired glucose tolerance (IGT) and that could be a candidate treatment in CFRD.

 These results have been confirmed by the PROSPECT study conclusions published in the same year (Moheet A, 2021)

-In 2021 (Kelly A, 2021) a RCT about 26 adult with abnormal glucose tolence showed that sitagliptin intervention augmented meal-related incretin responses with improved early insulin secretion and glucagon suppression, even if no improvements in glucose tolerance or β-cell sensitivity to glucose, including for second-phase insulin response, were found.
-In 2022 (Kelly A, 2022) some corrections have been performed about the study.
+In 2021 (Kelly A, 2021) a RCT about 26 adult with abnormal glucose tolerance showed that sitagliptin intervention augmented meal-related incretin responses with improved early insulin secretion and glucagon suppression, even if no improvements in glucose tolerance or β-cell sensitivity to glucose, including for second-phase insulin response, were found.
+In 2022 the same statudy (Kelly A, 2022) was corrected in Table 2.

 In 2022 (Nyirjesy S, 2022) a study, about 32 CF adult patients, postulated that GLP-1( glucagon -like peptide-1) agonists can enhance pancreatic islet function.